 - Select documents to migrate.

 - Execute the migration.

-Add a team to a SharePoint site using the SharePoint "Add a Microsoft Team" capability.
-For SharePoint sites that are online, there is an Add a Microsoft Team button.
-This button spins up a Team, makes the document library in the original SharePoint site, the Teams document storage area and creates a General folder in it to support documents stored in the Teams General channel.
+Add a Team to a SharePoint site using the SharePoint "Add a Microsoft Team" capability.
+For SharePoint sites that are online, there is an "Add a Microsoft Team" button.
+It spins up a Team, then makes the document library in the original SharePoint site, the Teams document storage area and creates a General folder in it to support documents stored in the General Teams channel.